DancingPumpkin65/java-learning/ORM JDBC JPA Hibernate Spring Data.md

 }
 ```

-* if u did PreparedStatement ps=conn.preparedStatement("SELCT * FROM PRODUITS WHERE DISIGNATION LIKE" + "'" + "kw" + "'") there s a probability of sql injection to ur code (fail de securite) so u have to do tests concatination if kw contain DROP DLETE ... keywords so best practice is ps.serString(1, keyword)
+* if u did PreparedStatement ps=conn.preparedStatement("SELCT * FROM PRODUITS WHERE DISIGNATION LIKE" + "'" + "%" + kw + "%" + "'") there s a probability of sql injection to ur code (fail de securite) so u have to do tests concatination if kw contain DROP DLETE ... keywords so best practice is ps.serString(1, keyword)
 * instead of using this heavy code we use a framework called HIBERNATE to do object relational mapping

 ---